jordan-barrett-jm/property-eye-ja-metadata/about.md

 Assuming that the seller is an economically reasonable agent, a reasonable bet would be that the prices stated are the highest the seller believes they can reasonably get the listing sold for.
 So, I'd say some slight rounding down would be in order maybe on the order of 2-3% from my investigation.

 ### On the (in)accuracy of the Price Estimation Model
-I spent a few weeks on another projecting working on the Real Estate price estimation model with the hopes that I could replicate [Zillow's Zestimate accuracy rate](https://www.zillow.com/z/zestimate/) which has a median error rate of around 2.4%.
+I spent a few weeks on another project working on the Real Estate price estimation model with the hopes that I could replicate [Zillow's Zestimate accuracy rate](https://www.zillow.com/z/zestimate/) which has a median error rate of around 2.4%.

 The idea was that if I could have a model that predicted valuations with sub-5% error rates I could reliably identify arbitrage opportunities then [some steps in between] and profit.